 For the purpose of fulfilling the requirements listed below, with the exception of the International/Intercultural Experience and the Service Learning requirements (which are one semester hour each), one "course" is defined as having a minimum of two semester hours.
 No course can be used to meet more than one general education requirement, with the exception of courses that have International/Intercultural Experience or Service Learning embedded into the curriculum.
-Courses which meet either of these requirements as well as another general education requirement, as approved by the General Education Committee, are so designated in the Courses section of this catalog.
+Courses that meet either of these requirements as well as another general education requirement, as approved by the General Education Committee, are designated in the ULV Course Catalog on MyULV at www.ulv.edu.